Sri-HariHaran-R/PC-Build/README.md

 In this project we have built an web application for buying PC components.

-The fontend and backend used for this project HTML/CSS and java sevlet respectively.
+The frontend and backend used for this project HTML/CSS and java sevlet respectively.

 ## Languages